I.Q. (film): Plot

 Bob and Frank, Ed's fellow mechanics, worry he is in too deep, and James challenges him in front of the press to a public intelligence test.
 With Catherine in the audience, an inspired Ed quickly solves the manual puzzles, but is subjected to fifty multiple-choice questions on advanced physics.
 The four scientists slyly prompt him with the answers, leading him to score an I.Q. of 186.

-The "proof" of Ed's genius is publicized in newspapers and cinema newsreels, much to Catherine's delight, but she notices an error in his supposed calculations, forcing Albert to cause her to doubt her own work to protect the ruse.
+The "proof" of Ed's genius is publicized in newspapers and cinema newsreels, much to Catherine's delight, but she notices an error in his supposed calculations in the cold-fusion paper, forcing Albert to cause her to doubt her own work to protect the ruse.
 The scientists free James' lab animals to keep him from Albert's sailing excursion, where Catherine realizes her own feelings for Ed, and they kiss.

 Ed prepares to tell Catherine the truth, but is surprised by the arrival of President Eisenhower, who expects to see the supposed nuclear fusion engine that will overtake a rumored Russian project.
 Realizing the truth about Ed, Catherine is picked up by the presidential motorcade.
 Ed catches up on his motorcycle and Catherine confronts him in a field, leading the president to believe Ed is proposing to her.
 Catherine slaps Ed after he admits to lying to her, and Albert confirms that she has mathematically disproven his own theory.

 Having unearthed Albert's original paper, James accuses both Ed and Albert of fraud, but Albert claims that everything was part of "Operation Red Cabbage", a top-secret scheme to prove the Russians were lying about their own nuclear advances.
 Rushed to the hospital for a real emergency, Albert urges Catherine not to let her brain overrule her heart.
 Ed apologizes to Catherine and departs, hoping she will someday realize she is extraordinary.
 A comet is due that night, and the scientists arrange for Catherine to find Ed at Stargazers' Field, where they reunite to watch the stars from Albert's convertible.